Updated: October 29, 2022

-Tomato plants are very sensitive to contact water.
-Lack of water, irregular watering and over watering all the actions can create a threat to your tomato plants.
+Tomato plants are susceptible to contact with water.
+Lack of water, irregular watering, and over watering all the actions can create a threat to your tomato plants.

-- Release water slowly and deeply to develop a strong root system of tomato plants.
-Let the water soak into the soil as deep as possible.
+- Release water slowly and deeply to develop a robust root system for tomato plants.
+Let the water soak into the soil as deeply as possible.
 The heavy flow of water can float away from the soil nutrients.

-- Watering around the bottom of the tomato plants and avoids direct watering on the foliage, stems, and fruits of the plants.
-Water over the tomato plants can transmit diseases from one plant to another.
+- Watering around the bottom of the tomato plants avoids direct watering the plant’s foliage, stems, and fruits.
+In addition, water over the tomato plants can transmit diseases from one plant to another.

-- Early morning irrigation can reduce evaporation and the tomato plants getting enough time to absorb water from the soil.
+- Early morning irrigation can reduce evaporation, and the tomato plants get enough time to absorb water from the soil.
 Soaker hoses, DIY bottle irrigation, and drip irrigation methods of watering allow you to apply water at any part of the daytime.

-- Avoid watering at midday due to high evaporation of water.
-And never try to water after evening when moisture and soil temperature gradually goes down.
-Watering at night also susceptible to some diseases.
+- Avoid watering at midday due to the high evaporation of water.
+And never try to water after the evening when moisture and soil temperature gradually go down.
+Watering at night is also susceptible to some diseases.

-5 major facts to consider before growing and watering tomatoes:
+5 significant facts to consider before growing and watering tomatoes:

-Tomato plants favor warm weather condition to grow and thrive.
-But the matter of fact that, planting zones have a different weather condition including cooler zone to heat zone.
-It also differ due to different length of seasons.
+Tomato plants favor warm weather conditions to grow and thrive.
+As a matter of fact, planting zones have different weather conditions, including cooler zone to heat zone.
+It also differs due to the varying lengths of seasons.

 So you have to apply different watering methods for your tomato plants according to your planting zone.
 Hot and dry weather zone needs more water supplies comparing cooler zones.

-Each planting zone introduces some different tomato varieties which best suits their specific plant hardiness zone.
+Each planting zone introduces different tomato varieties that best suit their specific plant hardiness zone.

-Some tomato varieties are heat tolerance and some are suitable for cold climates.
-So, water your tomato plants based on the varieties you choose.
+Some tomato varieties are heat tolerant, and some are suitable for cold climates.
+So, water your tomato plants based on the types you choose.

 Besides, indeterminate tomato varieties need watering until the end of the season.
 On the other hand, determinate tomato varieties produce fruits all at once, so they need watering up to ripen.

-How much sunlight your tomato plants receive in a particular day is so important to measure how much water they need.
+How much sunlight your tomato plants receive on a particular day is essential to measure how much water they need.
 Usually, tomato plants need 6-8 hours of direct sunlight to show better performance.

-Tomato plants in windy weather condition need more water supply than average.
+Tomato plants in windy weather conditions need more water supply than average.

-If your gardening zone situated in a microclimate area you may get some benefits or face some obstacles to apply water.
+Suppose your gardening zone is situated in a microclimate area.
+In that case, you may get some benefits or face obstacles to applying water.

-Microclimate area is a mini-climate zone inside a large climate area which doesn’t behave like the large climate.
+A microclimate area is a mini-climate zone inside a significant climate that doesn’t behave like a large climate.

-A microclimate area depends on several factors like geographic location, soil structure, nearest open water sources, surrounding vegetation area, artificial structures, and hill tracks.
+A microclimate area depends on geographic location, soil structure, nearest open water sources, surrounding vegetation area, artificial structures, and hill tracks.

-Tomato plants need proper fertilization with accurate water supply to get a better result.
-You cannot expect a good harvest only providing water supply to the plants.
+Tomato plants need proper fertilization with an accurate water supply to get a better result.
+Therefore, you can only expect a good harvest if you supply water to the plants.

-Lack of nutrients may occur yellow leaves problem, blossom end rot or cat-facing fruits problem of tomato plants.
+Lack of nutrients may occur yellow leaves problems, blossom end rot, or cat-facing fruit problems in tomato plants.